midlantica/LovelyBunchOfCoconuts/content/grifts/ban-gas-stoves.md

 ---
 title: 'Ban Gas Stoves'
-claim: 'Ban Gas Stoves'
+grift: 'Ban Gas Stoves'
-translation: 'Micromanaging your kitchen for the climate.'
+decode: 'Micromanaging your kitchen for the climate.'
 ---